ChaiBapchya/ChaiBapchya.github.io/_includes/cv.md

+I'm a Software Developer Engineer at Amazon Web Services(AWS).
+Within the AWS organization, I work in the Deep Engines team as a part of Amazon AI.
+Specifically, I work on [Apache MXNet](https://mxnet.incubator.apache.org/), an open-source deep learning framework (competing against the likes of Google's Tensorflow and Facebook's PyTorch).

-I'm a computer science graduate student at Georgia Institute of Technology.
-Over the first 2 semesters at GaTech (Fall 17, Spring 18) I was a Graduate Research Assistant (GRA) at Center for 21st Century Universities involved in research around Education Technology.
-Currently in my final semester (3rd), I am continuing on the project (Blockchain for Academic Credentials) with C21U.
-I'm contributing to the Blockcerts repository (MIT's blockchain for academic project).
+Before joining AWS, I was a CS graduate student at Georgia Institute of Technology.
+Over the period of 3 semesters at GaTech (Fall 17, Spring 18, Spring 19) I was a Graduate Research Assistant (GRA) at Center for 21st Century Universities involved in research around Education Technology.
+In my final semester (3rd), I got to work on a Blockchain POC (Proof of Concept) project (Blockchain for Academic Credentials) with C21U.
+I got to contribute to the Blockcerts repository (MIT's blockchain for academic project).

-<h2>Work in US</h2>
+<h2>Intern in US</h2>

-Before this semester, I was in Palo Alto, California working with Amazon Web Services (AWS) as a SDE Intern.
+Thanks to Georgia Tech's [Co-Op program](https://career.gatech.edu/co-op), I spent my Fall 2018 semester in Palo Alto, California working with Amazon Web Services (AWS) as an SDE Intern.
 I was lucky to be assigned Amazon AI org and specifically in the Deep Engine team.
-Over the 4 months (Fall 2018), I could get my hands dirty with mathematics, C++ and Machine Learning (you may call it Deep Learning to sound cool) framework back-end.
-The name of the framework is [Apache MXNet](http://mxnet.incubator.apache.org/, an incubator project licensed under Apache.
-It is an open-source Deep Learning framework (akin to Tensorflow, PyTorch, Keras) which boasts high performance and great results along with user-friendly APIs with a multi-language support (to name a few - Python, R, Clojure, even Java APIs).
-All in all, it was an incredible learning experience to work in the Big 4 Tech company and yet be involved in an open-source project (200+ Github contributions over the year!
+Over the 4 months (Fall 2018), I could get my hands dirty with mathematics, C++ and Machine Learning (you may call it Deep Learning to sound cool).
+To be precise, instead of just "using the framework" (`import mxnet as mx`), I could look at the framework from architecture standpoint; learning it's front-end and back-end.
+The name of the framework is [Apache MXNet](http://mxnet.incubator.apache.org/), an incubator project licensed under Apache.
+It is an open-source Deep Learning framework (akin to [Tensorflow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [Keras](https://keras.io/)) which boasts high performance and great results along with user-friendly APIs with a multi-language support (to name a few - Python, R, Clojure, even Java APIs).
+All in all, it was an incredible learning experience to work in the Big 4 Tech company and yet be involved in an open-source project (200+ [Github](https://github.com/ChaiBapchya/) contributions over the year!
 Yay!)

 Over the summer of 2018, I was lucky to be a part of [Verizon Connect](https://www.verizonconnect.com/) (previously Verizon Telematics).
 I got to work on 2 Proof-of-Concepts (POCs) related to automobile/fleet management.
 First one being "Device to Blockchain" - an effort to prevent odometer fraud and other tampering of vehicular data by removing intermediaries in data measurement and record-keeping.
 I got to work on Ethereum and Solidity smart contracts, as a part of this project and we were able to demonstrate a product that could potentially help insurance companies, customers, manufacturers and automobile maintenance service agents.
 Second project was "Predictive Maintenance" (differentiate from Preventive and Corrective).
 We build a variant of LSTM (Long Short Term Memory) model based on the time-series data about Diagnostic Test Codes (DTC).
 The model ingested million+ data points to come up with a prediction of whether the car would suffer from any of the top 10 DTCs in the next 30 days - pretty cool feature!
 Classic multi-class classification problem.